aws-samples/cross-account-amazon-dynamodb-replication/README.md

 ├── ChangeDataCapture <-- The SAM template for Change Data Capture (CDC)

 ├── InitialMigrationWithNativeExport <-- Sample Glue code to help you get started.
 Bash script to change the owner of the objects in the target S3 bucket.
-For more information, check out the [blog](https://aws.amazon.com/blogs/big-data/automating-bucketing-of-streaming-data-using-amazon-athena-and-aws-lambda/)

 ```